 \section{Experiment}

-In this section, we present the experimental results of our proposed method \texttt{MeRF} for LLM reasoning.
-We compare the performance of \texttt{MeRF} with the RLVR baseline to demonstrate the effectiveness of motivation-enhanced learning in improving the reasoning capabilities of LLMs in the reinforcement finetuning process.
+In this section, we present the experimental results of our proposed method \textbf{MeRF}.
+We compare the performance of \textbf{MeRF} with the RLVR baseline to demonstrate the effectiveness of MeRF in improving the reasoning capabilities of LLMs in the reinforcement finetuning process.